alex-saunders/ecmasyntax.io/README.md

 ## API

-ECMASyntax.io features an api accessible at `/api` which currently has 2 endpoints:
+ECMASyntax.io features an api accessible at `/api` which currently has 3 endpoints:

 - `/pages` - retrieve a list of all pages
+- `/pages/{specificationName}/{categoryName}/{pageName}` - retrieve the content for a particular page
-- `/pages/{specification}/{category}/{name}` - retrieve the content for a particular page
+ - `/pages/{pageID}` - retrieve the content for a particular page ID

 ## Running the site locally

 1. Clone the repo